The Phoenix Files: Contact

 Contact switches to Peter's point of view.
 After he, Jordan and Luke hear the ringing phone in the town square, Peter finds out his dad owns a phone and the employees use them to contact each other for work purposes.
 They also discover Peter's dad is working for Tabitha as their propaganda specialist.
 Further information reveals the true capacity of what Tabitha is – a biological weapon which boils one's skin clean off, and they find out there is a tunnel network connecting all of Phoenix's major facilities.
 Luke's mother has been caught with the town's doctor, Dr Montag doing romantic activities and Luke is furious.
 They talk to Officer Reeve who helped them escape the airport and gave a false account for their appearance at the wall in Arrival, into helping them get into the Shackleton Building so Luke can call his dad to tell him about Tabitha.
 In the building, they are caught by Noah Shackleton, the cooperative's C.E.O.
 He tells them Luke's dad will be tracked and killed and instead of killing them, they use an older version of Tabitha to execute Reeve and inject suppressors into the three of them so the Cooperative can track their whereabouts 24/7.
 If they are caught in the wrong places, they will be paralyzed from the waist down as they have now done to Peter's dad.
-When they leave the building, Jordan's Father runs to Dr. Motang and yells "There's something wrong with the baby!"
+When they leave the building, Jordan's Father runs to Dr. Montag and yells "There's something wrong with the baby!"